 - In the unlikely event that you have a problem with someone or something, do speak to me – don’t take action yourself.

-- I will provide the exposure settings and each photographer shall be given 1 shot to check the result before their time starts.
+- Each photographer shall be given time to correct exposure, then 1 shot to check the result before their time starts.
 Please do so, thus ensuring that your time is fully usable.

 - If you are not sure of your camera settings or anything else, please do ask – I’m happy to help and want you to have the best possible experience.